 They were held there until June 1945, when the camp finally closed.
 Shortly thereafter they returned to their home in Fresno, California.

-With the onset of the Korean conflict, Okada was drafted into the United States Army.
-More than 30 years on active duty took him around the world and through two wars until they led him to Hawai‘i, where he was Executive Director of the Hawai‘i Army Museum Society.
+With the onset of the Korean conflict, Howard was drafted into the United States Army.
+More than 30 years on active duty took him around the world, through two wars, and eventually to Hawai‘i.
+Here he served as executive director of the Hawai‘i Army Museum Society.

-The scholarship helps selected UH Mānoa Army ROTC cadets at UH to pursue studies in Far East Asian languages and culture.
-The scholarship helps cover the cost of attendance for these future servicemen and servicewomen.
+The scholarship helps selected UH Mānoa Army ROTC cadets to pursue studies in Far East Asian languages and culture.
+It helps cover the cost of attendance for these future servicemen and servicewomen.